 Like CBD, CBDA has antiproliferative and anti-inflammatory traits.
 However, the latter does not have a great research behind it as it does in other cases.
 For this reason, the former has obtained a favor treatment in the calm of pain.

-Some of the symptoms and illnesses that CBDA can soothe include nausea and vomiting.
+Some of the symptoms and illnesses that CBDA manages to calm are, for example, the nausea and vomiting.